 Welcome to the Gerlich Lab

-The Gerlich laboratory studies how human cells reorganize their internal components during the cell cycle to establish distinct functions at different stages.
-We are particularly interested in the compartmentalization of the mitotic cytoplasm, the structure and biophysical properties of chromosomes, and chromosome interactions with cytoskeleton and membranes.
+The Gerlich laboratory studies how human chromosomes dynamically reorganize during the cell cycle.
+We are particularly interested in the three-dimensional architecture of the genome, the biophysical properties of chromosomes, and nuclear assembly after mitosis.

 Samwer, M., Schneider, MWG., Hoefler, R., Schmalhorst, PS., Jude, JG., Zuber, J., Gerlich, DW.
 (2017).
 DNA Cross-Bridging Shapes a Single Nucleus from a Set of Mitotic Chromosomes.
 Cell.
 170(5):956-972.e23

 Mierzwa, BE., Chiaruttini, N., Redondo-Morata, L., von Filseck, JM., König, J., Larios, J., Poser, I., Müller-Reichert, T., Scheuring, S., Roux, A., Gerlich, DW.
 (2017).
 Dynamic subunit turnover in ESCRT-III assemblies is regulated by Vps4 to mediate membrane remodelling during cytokinesis.
 Nat Cell Biol.
 19(7):787-798

 Cuylen, S., Blaukopf, C., Politi, AZ., Müller-Reichert, T., Neumann, B., Poser, I., Ellenberg, J., Hyman, AA., Gerlich, DW.
 (2016).
 Ki-67 acts as a biological surfactant to disperse mitotic chromosomes.
 Nature.
 535(7611):308-12